 For folks who want to transfer a balance or make a big purchase (or a few) and pay it off over the course of 18 months26 instead of right away, the Citi Diamond Preferred Card is a great choice.
 Not many cards give you a longer interest-free period than this – many cards offer six months, or twelve, or even fifteen months with no interest, but this one gives you a whole year and a half.
 That means if you buy holiday gifts in December of 2012, you can take until June of 2014 to finish paying for them, without paying a penny of interest.

 HERE ARE THE SPECS ON THIS CARD:

 - Purchase APR: Zero percent for the first 18 months26, and then 11.99% - 21.99%26 (Variable), based on your creditworthiness.
-This card is recommended for people with good to excellent credit, with a minimum credit score of 691.
+This card is recommended for people with excellent credit, with a minimum credit score of 691.

 - Balance transfer APR: Zero percent for the first 18 months26 from the date of first transfer when transfers are completed within 18 months26 from the date the account was opened.
 After that, the APR will be 11.99% - 21.99%26 (Variable), again based on your creditworthiness.

 This card is on the simple side – it doesn’t offer a rewards program like many cards do.
 No cash back, no reward points, no bonus miles.
 However, it does have some perks for card holders, including the following:

 - Unlimited 24/7 access to personal concierge service that will provide card holders with help booking hotels and flights, making restaurant reservations, and other great services.

 - Exclusive access to concert tickets and presale event tickets

 - Special access to VIP package, preferred seating, and exclusive live entertainment through Citi Private Pass